case study • Prototyping

 Solution 1: Manual Photo Uploads

-• Enable users to upload and attach photos of paper receipts to their purchase on the Transactions page.
+• Functionality: Enables users to upload and attach photos of physical receipts to their corresponding transactions within the app.
+All uploaded receipts are then viewable on a dedicated "Receipts" page.

 Solution 2: Semi-Digitalization Through Standardization

-• This also reduces reliance on image uploads while remaining Canada Revenue Agency (CRA)-compliant (as the receipts are original digital documents in a readable format [14]).
+• Benefit: Reduces reliance on image uploads while remaining Canada Revenue Agency (CRA)-compliant as the receipts are readable original digital documents [14].

 Solution 3: Digital Receipts For All

-• A universal standardized digital receipt format for all retailers are implemented thus completing the digitalization of paper receipts.
+• Functionality: A universal standardized digital receipt format for all retailers, with the added capability for users to set return reminders.

-• While customers still have the option of paper receipts, like the phasing out of the penny and single-use plastic bags in Canada, I am hoping it will become second nature for customers and retailers to ensure that receipts don’t, well, end up in nature.
+• Vision: While paper receipts remain an option, like the phasing out of the penny and single-use plastic bags in Canada, I am hoping it will become second nature for customers and retailers to ensure that receipts don’t, well, end up in nature.

 Reflection: System-Level Infrastructure for Receipt Management

-While exploring receipt digitalization, I encountered Taiwan’s Uniform Invoice Lottery, run by the Ministry of Finance, which draws every two months with prizes of up to NT$10 million (approximately CAD$457,222) to encourage receipt collection and reduce tax evasion [16, 17].
+While exploring, I encountered Taiwan’s Uniform Invoice Lottery that's run by the Ministry of Finance, offering prizes of up to NT$10 million (~CAD$457,222) to incentivize receipt collection and reduce tax evasion[16], [17], [18].

 Example of Taiwan's uniform receipt from 7-Eleven, which includes the store name, lottery year and month, the lottery number, date and time of purchase, purchase amount, and QR codes for mobile app upload.